-The Gálvez monument will be located at the intersection of Palafox and Wright Streets.
+The Gálvez monument is located at the intersection of Palafox and Wright Streets.
 In 2013, Palafox was named one of America’s Great Streets by the American Planning Association.

-Created by sculptors Bob Rasmussen and Kathryn R. Vincze, the monument will include a bronze statue of Gálvez astride his horse and facing the site of Fort George, his hat raised in victory.
-The statue will sit atop a plinth of limestone featuring the Gálvez coat-of-arms cast in bronze.
-Around the plinth will be a limestone bench surrounded by a perimeter of red roses representing the Spanish soldiers who died in the campaign.
+Created by sculptors Bob Rasmussen and Kathryn R. Vincze, the monument includes a bronze statue of Gálvez astride his horse and facing the site of Fort George, his hat raised in victory.
+The statue sits atop a plinth of limestone featuring the Gálvez coat-of-arms cast in bronze.
+Around the plinth is a limestone bench surrounded by a perimeter of red roses representing the Spanish soldiers who died in the campaign.

-The entire monument will stand over nineteen feet tall — truly a grand entrance to downtown Pensacola.
+The entire monument stands over nineteen feet tall — truly a grand entrance to downtown Pensacola.

-We cannot build the monument without help from the community.
+We could not build the monument without help from the community.
 The total budget for the Gálvez monument is $400,000, which is very inexpensive compared to similar monuments in other cities.
-We are planning to dedicate the monument on Gálvez Day (May 8), 2018.
+We dedicated the monument on Gálvez Day (May 8), 2018.

 For as little as $100, you can add your name to the plaza of this grand monument.
 On-site donor recognition is available for all donor levels, size commensurate with contribution.
-Viceroy level donors will also receive a bronze maquette of the Gálvez statue.
+Viceroy level donors also received a bronze maquette of the Gálvez statue.